sandrpp/SimpleTimer/README.md

 A **minecraft plugin** to display a **timer** in the actionbar.

-you can do things with the timer via the command "/timer".
+you can configure the timer via the command "/timer".

 **Command-Arguemnts:**
 - start (start the timer)